Turkey arrests 'threaten everyone,' says activist's partner

 Berlin (CNN)It was the evening of July 5 and Magdalena Freudenschuss hadn't heard from her partner all day.
 That was unusual, so she was worried.

-Peter Steudtner, a human rights trainer working with Amnesty International, was at a workshop on IT security and mental health strategies for activists in Istanbul with several colleagues.
+Peter Steudtner, a human rights trainer, was at a workshop on IT security and mental health strategies for activists in Istanbul with several colleagues.

 "We made calls to Turkey to find out what had happened, whether it was just an internet problem," Freudenschuss told CNN.
 "And then we found out through the consulate."